INFINITY-R13/Py-Day89/README.md

 - Type a task in the input field and click "Add" to create a new todo
 - Click the circle checkbox to toggle task completion
 - Click the trash icon to delete a task
+- Use the filter tabs (All, Active, Completed) to view different task categories
+- Filter state is preserved when adding, completing, or deleting tasks

 ## Technologies Used